-at London Studio Centre, saw how much I liked the exercises and, thinking I would be a good teacher, decided to train me up so that I could take over her classes while she was on holiday!
-The classes included mat work and studio work including the reformer and cadilac.
+at London Studio Centre, really believed I could be a good Pilates teacher and trained me up to cover her classes whilst on holiday.
+The classes included matwork and studio work, including the reformer and cadilac.

 I set up my Pilates classes in the local area in 2008 starting with just two classes and now I have 14!

 I am a member of the Body Control Pilates Association and have to do a significant amount of yearly training to keep the membership.
 This also means I can stay up to date with the latest medical advice.
 I am a REPs level 4 Lower Back Pain specialist instructor, a Diastasis Recti Recovery specialist, Antenatal & Postnatal qualified, I have the Bone health certification and recently I have done the Breast cancer course as well as a course for all other types of cancer.
 I am qualified to teach small equipment including bands, small balls, Big balls, weighted balls, foam rollers and rings; also courses in standing Pilates, older person Pilates, body reading biomechanics and hypermobility.
 I am currently working towards my level 4 Pilates qualification, Menopause and Hysterectomy certification.

 I like you to feel that you are not just coming to a class but joining a group and making new friends!

 I like to keep my clients on their toes by bringing in different equipment to class each week and no two classes will be the same.
 The clients that have been with me for years don’t get bored!